2004 San Francisco 49ers season: Week 10: vs. Carolina Panthers

 It appeared the 49ers would snap their three-game losing streak when they took at 17–0 lead, however, the Panthers were able to slowly creep back into the game.
 Several field goals and touchdowns later, the game was tied at 27 and the Panthers scored a final field goal to come away with the win, 30–27.
 The loss dropped the 49ers to 1–8 and completed their second four-game losing streak of the season.

 Week 11: at Tampa Bay Buccaneers

 The 49ers didn't have a chance in this lopsided game, falling to the Buccaneers 35–3.
 With an output of only 197 total yards, the 49ers' lone field goal came off the foot of kicker Todd Peterson from 47 yards out.
-Their fifth consecutive loss brought the 49ers down to 1–9.
+Their fifth consecutive loss brought the 49ers down to 1–9 (0-4 against the NFC South).

 Week 12: vs. Miami Dolphins

 Looking to snap their five-game losing streak, the 49ers were, statistically, the better team, but three turnovers doomed their chances.
 The 49ers led at one point, 10–7, but the Dolphins regained the lead in the fourth quarter and the 49ers came away with another loss, 24–17.
 This loss was their sixth in succession and tenth of the season.